 I turn to her for an explanation.
-She brushes back her short, disheveled hair, the heavy, black eyeliner that Beth made her wear smudged on the window.
+She brushes back her short, disheveled hair, her eyeliner smudged on the window.
 She wipes it away, her rounded nose wrinkling as she pulls her thin lips into a grimace.

 “I fell asleep, okay?”
 She mutters, embarrassed.
 Considering how dense the textbook in her lap is, I’m not surprised.

-Beth stretches and yawns before she catches sight of Alyssa’s makeup and groans, “I spent so long trying to make your eyelids even.”
+Beth stretches and yawns before she catches sight of Alyssa’s makeup and groans, “I spent so long trying to make your eyeliner even.”

 I ask Alyssa, “Where did Hombre go?”
 A nervous pit is forming in my stomach.

-Even though Beth’s the one sitting in the front, it’s Alyssa who reaches over to pull Hombre’s door shut as she mutters, “I don’t know.
-He was fine until a moment ago.
+Even though Beth’s the one sitting in front, it’s Alyssa who reaches over to pull his door shut as she mutters, “I don’t know.
 We should just leave him and get out of here.”

-I look out the car windows and try to situate myself.
-We’re supposed to be on the highway but instead we’re surrounded by trees.
-But, wait . . .
-I sink my fingernails into the cigarette burn on my wrist, trying to stop the dizziness.
-I actually know where we are and it’s nowhere I ever wanted to be again.
+We’re supposed to be on the highway but instead we’re surrounded by trees . . . familiar trees.
+I sink my fingernails into the scar on my wrist, trying to stop the dizziness because I know where we are and it’s nowhere I ever wanted to be again.

 I’m not sure how I know.
 Perhaps it’s because of the rusty Dead-End sign - a newer, or, well, older version of which peeks out at me from a half-forgotten memory - or maybe it’s that the trees, despite growing taller, have the same knots.
 But somehow, someway, and despite never being told about my connection to it, Hombre has driven us to a place I despise: the summer forest of my childhood.
 I sink my nails even deeper into my skin, the pain serving as a grounding force as I realize that my mother’s cabin hides somewhere beyond us.
-I can’t suppress the hope that it’s been swallowed up by the forest now that it’s been left on its own for nearly a decade.
+I can’t suppress the hope that it’s been swallowed up by the forest after nearly a decade of our absence.

-Beth sighs and opens the mirror on the visor, smoothing her ruffled blonde hair and fixing her eyeshadow so that it highlights her blue eyes.
-“I’m sure he just got lost.
+Beth sighs and opens the mirror on the visor, smoothing her ruffled blonde hair and fixing her eyeshadow so it highlights her aqua irises, “I’m sure he just got lost.
 It’s not like any of us were awake to give directions.”

-“Maybe he wanted us to be asleep or something,” Alyssa responds, yanking open the glove compartment and hitting Beth’s knees, causing her to swipe ochre onto her cheek.
-Beth glares at her.
+“Maybe he wanted us to be asleep,” Alyssa responds, yanking open the glove compartment and hitting Beth’s knees.
+Beth accidentally swipes ochre onto her cheek and then glares at Alyssa.

 “Can we set a time limit?”
 Alyssa asks, irritated.

 Beth now dabs foundation across her petite features, hiding her freckles, “Can you calm down?
-You don’t know Hombre as well as we do since you’ve been so busy.
-He’s a nice guy.”
+You don’t know Hombre as well as we do since you’ve been so busy but he’s a nice guy.”

 “Maybe he’s nice, but what if he’s going to get some serial killer to finish us off?”
 Alyssa snaps, slamming her hand on the steering wheel in frustration, “He didn’t even try to wake us up and explain anything.”